Navigation

 Brand Direction: Dark Editorial

+Test.
 Three visual directions were prototyped and evaluated against one question: does this aesthetic lower the stigma barrier before the first word is read?

 Medical authority is precisely the barrier these men are already dealing with.
 Clinical design confirms the user’s fear: ‘this requires professional help.’
 That’s what drives them away.